bovinehero/vm-order-generator/README.md

 </details>
 <br>

-4. I would like users to always specify the hardware of the VM
+4. I would like users to always specify the hardware, environment, location, OS type of the VM and user's email in order to submit an order to the API.

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|